-Abroma augusta, locally known as Ulatkambal, is a medicinal flowering plant growing to a height of 3 to 4 belonging to the meters. family Malvaceae.
-Flowers are 5 cm. diameter, dark red, purple or yellow in color occurring on few flowered cymes.
-Sepals are 2.5cm. lance late, free, near to the base.
+Abroma augusta, locally known as Ulatkambal, is a medicinal flowering plant growing to a height of 3 to 4 meters, belonging to the family Malvaceae.
+Flowers are 5 cm. in diameter, dark red, purple or yellow in color occurring on few flowered cymes.
+Sepals are 2.5cm.

+lance late, free, near to the base.
 Five staminoides are present.
 Flowering and fruiting occur in the month of December and January (Kritikar and Basu 1999; Agro techniques of selected medicinal plants, 2008).
-Leaves are polymorphous about 10-30cm. long and 6-18cm. broad, repand-denticulate, base (Anonymous 2006; Agro techniques of selected medicinal plants, 2008).
-The roots have a thick, fibrous, brown bark which, when freshly cut, protrudes a thick gummy substance.
+Leaves are polymorphous about 10-30cm. long and 6-18cm. broad, repand-denticulate, base 3-7 lobed (Anonymous 2006; Agro techniques of selected medicinal plants,